 Your provider may also check you for other types of infections, such as gonorrhea.

-Men who do not have symptoms of a chlamydia infection are usually not tested.
+Men who do not have symptoms of a chlamydia infection may sometimes be tested.

 Chlamydia can be treated with a variety of antibiotics.
 Common side effects of these antibiotics are: